Harald-U/kubernetes-handson/docs/lab3.md

 1. Deploy the configuration to Kubernetes

-    Reuse the second shell but redirect `stern` to the Todo app:
+    Reuse the second shell but redirect `stern` or `podtail` to the Todo app:

     ```
     $ stern todo